agourlay/omnibus/README.md

 ### As a standalone process.

-Get the latest omnibus-standalone.jar or build from source with sbt assembly and run it.
+Get the latest omnibus-standalone.zip distribution, extract and run it.

 ```sh
 java -jar omnibus-standalone.jar &